-Taking you to Dublin with P&O Ferries and Norfolkline
+Taking you to Dublin with P&O Ferries, Stena Line and Irish Ferries

 The cosmopolitan and welcoming capital of Ireland, Dublin is perfect for visiting by ferry and experiencing the vibrant, cosy atmosphere as well as the legendary `craic'.

 With up to eight ferry departures a day from Holyhead in Wales, and up to three departures a day from Liverpool, travelsupermarket.com offers the greatest choice of services to Dublin.

 Tolka Quay, built in the Liffey estuary, is a scenic natural harbour in the heart of Dublin, and helps to make Dublin an ideal landing point for any weekend away.
 Travelsupermarket.com's ferry comparison channel allows you to compare prices and book the cheapest tickets between Dublin, Holyhead, Liverpool and many other routes across the Irish Sea.

 One of the wealthiest cities in the European Union, Dublin belies its compact size by offering a wealth of historic sites, fantastic shopping and the drinking of the famous Temple Bar district.
 For those not tempted by Dublin itself the rest of the emerald isle beckons; there are sandy beaches nearby and Dublin is the country's transport hub, with the M1 (north), M4 (north-west) and M7 (south-west) soon having you on your way.

 Dublin Ferry Services

 As the biggest and busiest port in Ireland, Dublin offers you a number of ferry services:

 Irish Ferries offer up to 6 crossings a day between Holyhead and Dublin, with a fast ferry crossing time of around 2 hours, while Stena Line offer up to 4 crossings a day with a journey time of 3hrs 20 minutes.